 - Get medical attention.
 See a doctor as soon as possible, even if you seem to feel fine.
 Some symptoms of injuries may not be noticeable right away.
 A doctor can also document your injuries.

 - Contact your insurance company.
 Tell them you were involved in a hit and run accident.

 - Call a lawyer.
 Get legal advice as soon as possible to discuss your rights and your options for financial compensation.

 Who pays for compensation after a hit and run accident?

-In North Carolina, you are required to have uninsured motorist coverage on your policy.
+You may have have uninsured motorist coverage on your policy.
 So your own insurance company can process your claim.
 However, if the other driver is located and does not have enough insurance to cover your damages, that is a different situation.
 Your own insurance company won’t pay for any remaining damages unless you opted for uninsured coverage.

 It’s also important to remember that even your own insurance company will try to pay you as little as possible.
 Trying to pay you less is what they do after an accident.
 They may question the seriousness of your injuries.
 Or they’ll make a lowball settlement offer, hoping you’ll take it and go away.

 Insurance companies have lawyers who help them find ways to minimize your compensation.
 We level the playing field.
 Our legal team investigates your accident.
 Our attorneys build a strong case and fight for maximum compensation – whether it’s through a negotiated settlement or a jury verdict.

 If you were hurt in a hit and run accident, we will pursue all options to recover the maximum compensation possible.
 Learn more about how we can help.
 Contact us to schedule a free consultation.
 Our offices are located in Raleigh, Fayetteville, Dunn, Southern Pines, and Clinton.